pachyderm/pachyderm/doc/deployment/deploy_custom.md

 Typically, you customize a deployment by running the command with the `--dry-run` flag.
 The command's standard output is directed into a series of customization scripts or a file for editing.

-This document covers using `pachctl deploy custom ... --dry-run` to create a manifest for a custom, on-premises deployment.
+This section describes how to use `pachctl deploy custom ... --dry-run` to create a manifest for a custom, on-premises deployment.
 We won't directly address automating your deployment by means of customization scripts, but we do encourage you to treat your [infrastructure as code](./on-premises.html#infrastructure-as-code).